jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_title_set_name.rs` - A chart example demonstrating setting the
   chart title.

+* `doc_chart_trendline_delete_from_legend.rs` - An example of adding a
+  trendline to a chart data series.
+This demonstrates deleting/hiding the trendline name from the chart legend.

+* `doc_chart_trendline_intro.rs` - An example of adding a trendline to a chart data series.

+* `doc_chart_trendline_set_format.rs` - An example of adding a trendline to a chart data series with formatting.

+* `doc_chart_trendline_set_name.rs` - An example of adding a trendline to a chart data series with a custom name.

+* `doc_chart_trendline_set_type.rs` - An example of adding a trendline to a chart data series.
+Demonstrates setting the polynomial trendline type.

 * `doc_datetime_and_hms.rs` - Demonstrates writing formatted datetimes in
   an Excel worksheet.